Plane skids off runway in India; 16 killed, dozens hurt

 “Low visibility, wet runway, low cloud base, all leading to very poor braking action is what looks like led to where we are at the moment with this crash,” Martin said, calling for the European Aviation Safety Agency and the U.S. Federal Aviation Administration to assist with the Indian government’s investigation.

-It was a repatriation flight carrying Indian citizens back to the country, officials said.
+The Air India Express flight was part of the Indian government’s special repatriation mission to bring Indian citizens back to the country, officials said.
+All of the passengers were returning from the Gulf region, authorities said.
 Regular commercial flights have been halted in India because of the coronavirus outbreak.

 There were 174 adult passengers, 10 infants, two pilots and four cabin crew on board the aircraft, Jain said.